xlandscape/CascadeToxswa-Component/README.md

 Values have no physical unit.
 #### ConLiqWatTgtAvg
 The average concentration along the reach at the specified moment in time in the water phase.
 Values are expectedly of type `ndarray`.
 Value representation is in a 2-dimensional array.
 Dimension 1 spans the number of time steps as given by the [WaterDischarge](#WaterDischarge) input.
+Dimension 2 spans the number of reaches as given by the `Reaches` input.
+Chunking of the array is for fast retrieval of time series.
+Individual array elements have a type of `float`.
+The values apply to the following scale: `time/hour, space/base_geometry`.
+The physical unit of the values is `g/m³`.
+#### ConLiqWatTgtAvgHrAvg
+The time weighted average of concentration in the water phase averaged for a reach.
+Values are expectedly of type `ndarray`.
+Value representation is in a 2-dimensional array.
+Dimension 1 spans the number of time steps as given by the [WaterDischarge](#WaterDischarge) input.